nandmohan01/Airline-Passenger-Satisfaction/README.md

 # Airline-Passenger-Satisfaction using KNIME tool
-A binary classification problem to determine: What factors lead to customers' satisfaction for an Airline?
+A binary classification problem to determine:
+What factors lead to customers' satisfaction with an Airline?

+Utilised two classification models coupled with feature importance to determine the top factors contributing to the analysis.